 Presidential Palace

-Built during the Ming Dynasty to be a royal residence located near the Ming Palace, which was imperial palace in the 14th century and when Nanjing was the official capital of China.
-More recently the Presidential Palace was used as the Office of the President of the Republic of China from 1927 until the current presidential office moved to Taiwan in 1949.
-Now known as the China Modern History Museum since the late 1990s, it is the largest modern history museum in China.
+The Presidential Palace was built during the Ming Dynasty as a royal residence near the Ming Palace, which was imperial palace in the 14th century and when Nanjing was the official capital of China.
+More recently, the Presidential Palace was used as the Office of the President of the Republic of China from 1927 until the current presidential office moved to Taiwan in 1949.
+Now known as the China Modern History Museum since the late 1990s, it is China’s most prominent modern history museum.

 Red Line 2 or Green Line 3 – Daxinggong station